epoirierIRD/Chlorophyll-Fluorometer/structure_assembly_guide.md

 - a powerbank (100 x 50 x 2.5) mm max
 - a dual output power supply and angled USB output cable
 - The LEDs and photodiode support made in the previous step
-- black PMMA sheet, thickness 3 mm
+- matt black PMMA sheet, thickness 3 mm
-- transparent PMMA sheet, thickness 3 mm
+- PMMA sheet, thickness 2 mm
 - Screwdriver
 - Laser cutter

 Photo
 1. Cut the structure in the PMMA sheets with the laser cutter.
-In transparent PMMA, cut the [top plate](...).
-In black PMMA, cut the [face and bottom plates](...).
+In 2 mm PMMA, cut the [top plate](hardware/Ready_to_laser_cut_Top-Plate).
+In black PMMA, cut the [face and bottom plates](hardware/Ready_to_laser_cut_Structure-Plans.svg).

 Photo